blinken/amz_sp_api/lib/fulfillment-outbound-api-model/docs/FbaOutboundApi.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new

-seller_sku = "seller_sku_example" # String | The seller SKU for which return reason codes are required.
+seller_sku = 'seller_sku_example' # String | The seller SKU for which return reason codes are required.

-language = "language_example" # String | The language that the TranslatedDescription property of the ReasonCodeDetails response object should be translated into.
+language = 'language_example' # String | The language that the TranslatedDescription property of the ReasonCodeDetails response object should be translated into.

 opts = {
-  marketplace_id: "marketplace_id_example", # String | The marketplace for which the seller wants return reason codes.
+  marketplace_id: 'marketplace_id_example', # String | The marketplace for which the seller wants return reason codes.
-  seller_fulfillment_order_id: "seller_fulfillment_order_id_example" # String | The identifier assigned to the item by the seller when the fulfillment order was created.
+  seller_fulfillment_order_id: 'seller_fulfillment_order_id_example' # String | The identifier assigned to the item by the seller when the fulfillment order was created.
 The service uses this value to determine the marketplace for which the seller wants return reason codes.
 }

 begin